 Firefighters deal with a wide range of emergency situations, from fires, floods and oil spills to terrorist attacks and road traffic accidents.
 They also give advice to people and organisations on how to prevent fires and accidents.

-As a wholetime (full time), retained (part time, on call), volunteer or community response firefighter, you could be:
+As a wholetime (full time), on call retained, on call volunteer or community response firefighter, you could be:

 In addition, and as a firefighter with the Community Response Unit, you could also be:

 visiting schools, and other centres in the area

 giving individuals, groups and organisations advice on how to prevent fires

 checking that homes, places of work and public events meet fire safety law and regulations

 visiting homes, carrying out home safety checks and installing smoke alarms.

 As of July 2023, the salary for a wholetime firefighter starts at £27,178, rising to £28,310 a year after training.
 This increases to £36,226 a year with experience.

 On call retained firefighters receive an annual retaining fee of around £2,718 rising to £3,623 with experience, which is paid quarterly.
 You would also get paid an hourly rate for attending training nights and call outs.